aymanxdev/aymanxdev/README.md

 🙌 Teamwork & Communication

 ## Hobbies
+📖 Reading & 🎵 Music
 🏊‍♂️  Swimming & Gym
 ☕️ Coffee and Tea Enthusiast
-📖 Reading & 🎵 Music
 ✈️ Love Travelling

 ## More about me

 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
-🐈  🐶  🐹  🐿  I love pets!
+🐈  🐶   I love pets!
 🌏 Brainstorming web application ideas for social good and sustainability

 🙋‍♂️ **Currently looking for a full-time job in London, UK - Please visit my portfolio to get in touch**